-4. Treasury Management Strategy Prudential Indicators
+Treasury Management Strategy Prudential Indicators

-- 4.1.
+- 2.3.
 The Prudential Code underpins the system of capital finance.
-Prudential indicators are developed to ensure that: - (a) Capital investment plans are affordable; - (b) All external borrowing and other long-term liabilities are within prudent and sustainable levels; and - (c) Treasury management decisions are taken in accordance with professional good advice. - 4.2.
-The current performance against the adopted Prudential Indicators is shown at appendix 1. - 4.3.
+Prudential indicators are developed to ensure that: - (a) Capital investment plans are affordable; - (b) All external borrowing and other long-term liabilities are within prudent and sustainable levels; and - (c) Treasury management decisions are taken in accordance with professional good advice. - 2.4.
+The current performance against the adopted Prudential Indicators is shown at appendix 1. - 2.5.
 In previous reports, the indicator for Principal Sums Invested for Periods Longer than a year had been calculated to include all investments with maturities beyond the relevant year end date.
 Upon further investigation it has been confirmed that it should only include investments with an original duration of longer than a year.

-This has the effect of significantly reducing our principal invested beyond year-end for the current year as this had previously shown all Treasury Management investments that would be in place on the 31st March 2022 and now only shows those investments which were made for longer than 12 months. - 4.4.
-Despite being increased for the 21/22 Treasury Management strategy, the Interest Rate Risk Exposure indicator has again been breached.
+This has the effect of significantly reducing our principal invested beyond year-end for the current year as this had previously shown all Treasury Management investments that would be in place on the 31st March 2022 and now only shows those investments which were made for longer than 12 months. - 2.6.
+The Chief Accountant reports that, despite being increased for the 21/22 Treasury Management strategy, the Interest Rate Risk Exposure indicator has again been breached.
 This is due to higher levels of liquid funds being held to meet operational needs in the next 12 months.
-This position is expected to continue into 22/23 and is driven primarily by the delay in expenditure of the £79m grant fund on the Green Homes retrofit programme and the newly awarded next phase of the programme for £113m. - 4.5.
+This position is expected to continue into 22/23 and is driven primarily by the delay in expenditure of the £79m grant fund on the Green Homes retrofit programme. - 2.7.
 The level of short-term investments held, which drives this indicator, are dictated by the need to manage forecast cashflows to meet anticipated need.
 Where grant periods are due to complete the Combined Authority takes the prudent approach of assuming no extension will be granted until it is confirmed by the funder; as such we ensure sufficient cash is available to repay any unspent funds after the grant period concludes.
 Where we have large grants with short delivery windows, like the Green Homes retrofit programme for which the Combined Authority received £79m for delivery over 12 months, we cannot invest the funds significantly beyond the grant period and so this indicator is driven significantly higher.
-Given this position is expected to continue the appropriateness of this indicator for managing the Combined Authority's interest rate risk has been reviewed for the 22/23 Treasury Management Strategy. - 4.6.
-Indicator 1 Investment Limits was breached over the weekend starting on Friday the 10th of December when a £113m grant was received from central government after the 3pm cut off for overnight deposits with the UK Debt Management Office.
-As government had been unable to advise of the exact date of the payment in advance we were unable to arrange for the funds to be appropriately distributed on the day and the funds were invested the next working day (Monday).
-This indicator is designed to limit the Authority's exposure to a single entity's (in this case Barclays) collapse, as such a short-term breach represents a low level of risk.
+Given this position is expected to continue the appropriateness of this indicator for managing the Combined Authority's interest rate risk will be reviewed for the 22/23 Treasury Management Strategy.